winesapOS/winesapOS/README.md

 3. Use the image...
     1. on a PC or Mac.
         - Flash the image to an internal or external storage device. **WARNING:** This will delete any existing data on that storage device.
-            - On Linux, macOS, and Windows, the [balenaEtcher](https://www.balena.io/etcher/) GUI utility can be used to flash the image.
+            - On Linux, macOS, and Windows, use either [balenaEtcher](https://www.balena.io/etcher/) or [USBImager](https://bztsrc.gitlab.io/usbimager/) to flash the image.
             - On Linux and macOS, the `dd` CLI utility can be used to flash the image.
             - Ventoy is not supported because winesapOS is not a traditional live media.
 Support for this will be added in the future.
     2. with Parallels Desktop on macOS.